-Sector Programs
+Sector Programs:

-- Agriculture, Forestry and Fishing
+- o Agriculture, Forestry, and Fishing

 - Construction

 - Healthcare and Social Assistance

-- Manufacturing
+- o Manufacturing

-- Mining
+- o Mining

 - Oil and Gas Extraction

-- Public Safety
+- Public Safety (including Wildland Firefighting)

-- Services
+- Services (except Public Safety and Veterinary Medicine/Animal Care)

-- Transportation, Warehousing and Utilities
+- o Transportation, Warehousing, and Utilities

-- Wholesale and Retail Trade
+- o Wholesale and Retail Trade

-Cross-sector Programs
+Cross-sector Programs:

-- Cancer, Reproductive, Cardiovascular Disease
+- o Cancer, Reproductive, Cardiovascular Disease

 - Hearing Loss Prevention

-- Immune, Infectious and Dermal Disease Prevention
+- o Immune, Infectious, and Dermal Disease Prevention

 - Musculoskeletal Health

-- Respiratory Health
+- o Respiratory Health

 - Traumatic Injury Prevention

 - Healthy Work Design and Well-Being

-Interdisciplinary proposals that couple occupational safety and health with other disciplines such as health and social behavior, epidemiology, and health policy and management are strongly encouraged.
-In addition, we strongly encourage applications that focus on occupational health equities, as defined by NIOSH: Occupational health inequities are avoidable differences in work-related disease incidence, mental illness, or morbidity and mortality that are closely linked with social, economic, and/or environmental disadvantage such as work arrangements (e.g. contingent work), socio-demographic characteristics (e.g. age, sex, race, and class), and organizational factors (e.g. business size).
+Interdisciplinary proposals that couple occupational safety and health with other disciplines, such as health and social behavior, epidemiology, and health policy and management, are strongly encouraged.
+In addition, we strongly encourage applications that focus on occupational health equities, as defined by NIOSH: Occupational health inequities are avoidable differences in work-related disease incidence, mental illness, or morbidity and mortality that are closely linked with social, economic, and/or environmental disadvantage such as work arrangements (e.g., contingent work), socio-demographic characteristics (e.g., age, sex, race, and class), and organizational factors (e.g., business size).

-Examples of the type of research that is eligible includes but is not limited to:
+Examples of the type of research that is eligible include but are not limited to:

-- Data collection in support of contemplated or pending extramural grant applications - Feasibility studies to develop and test new methods, approaches, or applications - Pilot laboratory or biomarker development or application - Research with new or underserved populations
+- Data collection in support of contemplated or pending extramural grant applications. - Feasibility studies to develop and test new methods, approaches, or applications. - Pilot laboratory or biomarker development or application. - o Research with new or underserved populations.